For Immediate Release

 CMA Foundation and NAfME Announce

-RESTON, VA (July 8, 2019) — In collaboration with the Country Music Association (CMA) Foundation, the National Association for Music Education (NAfME) announces the 2019 recipients of the State Music Education Association Advocacy Grant Awards.
+RESTON, VA (July 20, 2020) — In collaboration with the Country Music Association (CMA) Foundation, the National Association for Music Education (NAfME) announces the 2020 recipients of the State Music Education Association Advocacy Grant Awards.
 These grants support the work of NAfME federated music education associations (MEAs) by augmenting existing advocacy initiatives and creating new advocacy opportunities.
-This year, five MEAs were selected for grants to aid their advocacy efforts:
+This year, three MEAs were selected for grants to aid their advocacy efforts:

 - Kansas Music Educators Association

-This year’s grant awardees put forth compelling and interesting proposals to bolster their advocacy initiatives, including starting a statewide Advocacy Leadership Force (ALF) modeled after the NAfME ALF; establishing a Diversity, Equity, and Inclusion Committee; and creating a Music Advocacy website for membership use.
+This year’s grant awardees put forth compelling and interesting proposals to bolster their advocacy initiatives, including starting a statewide Advocacy Leadership Force (ALF) modeled after the NAfME ALF; bringing tailored advocacy training to members; and bringing an Advocacy Day to a state capitol.
 NAfME is proud to work with the CMA Foundation on this effort.

 About the CMA Foundation